hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 ### [Rancher](https://github.com/rancher-sandbox/rancher-desktop/)

 Rancher is a light-weight open-source desktop application for Mac, Windows and Linux.
 It provides Kubernetes and container management.
-Allows you to choose the version of Kubernetes to run on.
-Can build, push, pull and run container images.
+It also allows you to choose the version of Kubernetes to run on.
+It can build, push, pull and run container images.
 Built container images can be run without needing a registry.

 !!!note
     The official Docker-CLI is not supported but rather uses [nerdctl](https://github.com/containerd/nerdctl) which is a Docker-CLI compatible tool for containerd and is automatically installed with Rancher Desktop.